 1. Successful Supplier Relationship

 The strength of a relationship with your suppliers is a clear indicator of where you stand as a business.
 Your suppliers have an intimate understanding and deep connection to the success of your business.
 There is also a high chance that they possess the skills, knowledge and resources that brought benefit to both of your organizations.
+Also, Kapitus mentions that purchase order financing is a great way to move forward with orders without taking on new debt, while staying in good standing with your suppliers.
 A mutually beneficial relationship with all of your suppliers is a top priority that can provide substantial returns.
 Luckily, we live in the twenty-first century and there is software out there to help you manage your relationships with vendors – such as Intelex for SMB’s for example, and for restaurateurs, there’s Fishbowl.

 2. Minimal Risks And Costs